Devictorinos/Dbw/README.md

 <h2>Working with UPDATE method</h2>

-update method return affected rows count.
+update method expects two parameters, first - Table Name,  second associative array, and return affected rows count.

 In update method very important to set all where conditions like <b>where, whereIn, whereBetween</b> with number in the end of each condition.
 Here is an Example: